Take control of what you have written!

 The author basically needs to do the following when he/she puts the writing up

-2Through settings the different feeds for blogs will be updated automatically.
-For example, if the writing is marked as personal, it will only appear in the personal blog.
-This way all blogs are updated automatically.
+2The writing, through different feeds, will arrive at different endpoint blogs.
+For example, if it is tagged as personal, it will only appear in the personal blog.

-3The author can also post that writing elsewhere on other forums.
-The author just need to let the site and forum know about the small feed address obtained in step 1.
+3The author can also post that writing elsewhere on other forums, by giving them the feed url from step 1.

-4The blog and the forum will then automatically grab the newest edition of the writing and show it to the readers.
+4The blog and the forum will then become endpoints too, and will grab the newest version of the writing using the url and publish themas webpages.

-5When the author changes the content of that writing, the blog and the forum will be updated automatically as well.
+5When the author modifies the writing, the endpoints (blog and the forum) will be updated automatically as well.
+This can currently be done using the PubSubHubbub protocol.

-If you are interested, read further on the details page.
-You can also chuck any discussions, questions or suggestions onto the Google Forum.
+You can also give discussions, questions or suggestions at the Google Forum.